10% OFF a product selection (until March 18th, 3 p.m. JST)

 - Use a detergent that is suitable for washing cotton, with whitening agent.
-If possible, use a liquid form (badly diluted washing powder tends to cling to dogi).
+If possible, use a liquid form (badly diluted washing powder tends to cling to the Dogi).

 - Do not mix with colors.
 (Never wash with colored belts as they tend to bleed).

 - Beware of using too much detergent!
-Rinsing should be perfect, especially if you do not wear your dogi within a few days days after laundry (renaming traces of detergent greatly favor the growth of molds).
+Rinsing should be perfect, especially if you do not wear your Dogi within a few days after laundry (remaining traces of detergent greatly favor the growth of molds).

 - No dryer!
 Heat and frictions greatly damage cotton.